 Not only do VPNs encrypt the data but it allows you to work safely and securely in public.
 The data will be encrypted from end-to-end by your VPN, offering you security and keeping your company data private.
 VPNs are not very difficult to implement, depending on your organization.
 You can use a VPN service that is usually quick and easy to set up or your IT department can create their own VPN depending on the structure of your network.

-If you start using these tips to secure your email, you will be a cybercriminal’s worst nightmare.
-Keep the security high and the risk exposure low.
+So start using these tips to secure your email now.
+Even simple actions can thwart a cyber attack.
+Keep your security high and risk exposure low.